at062084/COVID-19-Austria/README.md

 - Additional visualization, analysis and prediction for the John Hopkins University dataset
 - 'number of days until times ten cases': This is the main unit for speed of spread of COVID-19 used for all estimates

+## News 2020-03-26
+- The bmsgpk info site is currently under maintenance.
+Manual update of COVID-19-austria.csv from bmsgpk COVID site

 ##   bmsgpk - Bundesministerium für Soziales, Gesundheit, Pflege und Konsumentenschutz
 The official statistics for Austria are provided by the 'Sozial Ministerium (bmsgpk)'
 - This dataset starts at 2020-02-25, the day the first COVID-19 case was confirmed in Austria.